conancat/fbscrape/readme.md

 ## How To Use

-For basic use, you need to have two things:
+First, you need to have two things:

 * The page ID of the Facebook page you want to scrap, e.g. if the page is [https://www.facebook.com/Starbucks](https://www.facebook.com/Starbucks), the page ID will be `starbucks`